designedbydark/open-source-keyboards-designedbydark/README.md

 There are guides on the internet if you are unsure of what that means or how you would go about doing that.

-If you haven't built a custom keyboard before, I strongly recommend finding one and following it.
+If you haven't built a custom keyboard before, I strongly recommend finding a guide/doing research and following it.

 ***